-The following document — “Tasks for 2019” — was adopted unanimously by the founding conference of the DSA Spring Caucus as a set of priorities that we think should be the focus of socialist organizing in the coming year.
+The following document — “Tasks for 2019” — represents a set of priorities that we think should be the focus of socialist organizing in the coming year.

 Meanwhile, in the U.S., politicians govern in the interests of the capitalist class.
 With Donald Trump at the helm, they will continue to advance an extreme anti-worker, pro-business, and ecologically destructive agenda while stoking racism, xenophobia, and sexism in support of state repression and political exclusion.